IncDocAdmin/docs/docs/eva/custom-agents/rag-agent.md

 retrieve relevant information and then use LLM models to generate an accurate and precise response.

-**RAG agents in AI for Work** can be implemented through **Search AI** applications.
+**RAG agents in (In) Business Productivity** can be implemented through **Search AI** applications.
 Search AI allows you to configure and index content from various knowledge bases, files, and websites in the application, which is then used to dynamically provide answers to user queries.
 RAG Agents interact with the Search AI application to answer the user queries.
 [Learn more](https://docs.kore.ai/xo/searchai/about-search-ai/){:target="_blank"}.

-For instance, you can build a RAG Agent that handles queries related to Kore's products by creating a **Search AI application**.
-Configure the application to index all relevant information about Kore products from various sources, such as the company website, documentation sites, product guides, and FAQ pages.
+For instance, you can build a RAG Agent that handles queries by creating a **Search AI application**.
+Configure the application to index all relevant information from various sources, such as the company website, documentation sites, product guides, and FAQ pages.
 Once the content is indexed, create a **RAG Agent** that can interact with this Search AI application to retrieve and generate accurate, up-to-date information.
-This agent will respond to user queries with relevant product details, ensuring comprehensive and efficient support for all Kore product-related inquiries.
+This agent will respond to user queries with relevant product details, ensuring comprehensive and efficient support for all product-related inquiries.

 ![](images/introduction.png)